cs50nestm/cs50labs/operators/README.md

 ## Assignment Operators

 We've already seen the assignment operator `=`.
-This evaulates the expression on the right side of the statement, and assigns it to the variable on the left.
+This evaluates the expression on the right side of the statement, and assigns it to the variable on the left.

 There are a few shortcuts for assignment that you'll soon encounter as well.